tannerdolby/rotation-cipher/README.md

 */
 ```

 Each file will have a timestamp included after the filename to ensure all records can be maintained.
-To find your next cool username, scroll through the output file.

 ### Resources
 - https://en.wikipedia.org/wiki/Caesar_cipher